TrendMYX/trendmyx.github.io/_publications/conference1.md

 In this work, we extend the analysis of the  random gradient SHH to multimodal optimisation problems to assess their performance at escaping from local optima.
 We consider the **TwoRates** benchmark function which includes several consecutive local optima separated by gaps of two alternating different sizes.

-The function was recently introduced to assess the performance of the *flex-EA* that uses an archive to store and re-apply the two most suitable Randomized Local Search ($\text{RLS}_k$) operators to make the jumps of different lengths.
+The function was recently introduced to assess the performance of the *flex-EA* that uses an archive to store and re-apply the two most suitable Randomized Local Search (RLS*k*) operators to make the jumps of different lengths.
 We show that the SHH can optimise the function considerably faster by identifying and consecutively re-applying  the single  best heuristic to overcome all of the local optima.
-This performance also holds when the set of low-level heuristics contains all the $n$ possible $\text{RLS}_k$ operators, where $n$ is the problem size.
+This performance also holds when the set of low-level heuristics contains all the $n$ possible RLS*k* operators, where *n* is the problem size.